-Best Practices for Campus Physical Security
+AI-powered Video Analytics for Campus Security

 A school or college campus occupies a large area that includes various learning facilities, some with valuable assets like computers or lab equipment, a residential area for students, and shared spaces such as libraries, cafeterias, meeting rooms, sports grounds, and parking lots.
 All of them require appropriate round-the-clock monitoring.

+According to the National Center for Education Statistic’s survey, 95 percent of public schools in the United States control access to buildings during school hours.
+Still, there are many cases when access is breached, including visits by non-custodial parents or guardians and unauthorized guests within the halls of residence.
+That forces campuses to consider implementing newer, better, and faster security solutions to mitigate risks and protect lives and property.
 Keys and locks are no longer sufficient.
-It’s vital to implement AI-powered access control systems integrated with face recognition technology.
-Those make control over the entrances and exits of an educational facility fast and hassle-free.
-Coupled with the face recognition technology they automatically verify the identity of students, faculty, and visitors granting access only to those with valid credentials and denying entry to unwanted visitors.
+AI-powered video analytics integrated with face recognition technology makes control over the entrances and exits of an educational facility hassle-free, much faster and more reliable.
+It enables automatic verification of the identity of students, faculty, and visitors, granting access only to those with valid credentials and denying entry to unwanted visitors.
 It also helps curb tailgating, preventing unauthorized parties from sneaking in.
-At the same time, an access control system is used to restrict entrance to areas that have special safety and regulatory concerns like labs that may contain biohazards, toxins, or radioactive elements and sends alerts to notify in case of perimeter intrusion.
+Besides, an access control system is used to restrict entry to areas with special safety and regulatory concerns, such as labs that may contain biohazards, toxins, or radioactive elements, and sends alerts to notify in the event of perimeter intrusion.

-Besides, access control systems utilizing IoT technology and artificial intelligence can connect various types of door locks into one high-tech school-wide security tool that allows security staff to quickly and easily lock down a campus at the touch of a button, which can be critical in the event of an emergency or threat.
+On top of that, access control systems utilizing IoT technology and artificial intelligence can connect various types of door locks into one high-tech school-wide security tool that allows security staff to quickly and easily lock down a campus at the touch of a button, which can be critical in the event of an emergency or threat.

 Managing parking lots